s1rusOne/s1rusOne/README.md

 ## Full Stack Developer

 👋 Hello!
-I'm Roman, a passionate Full Stack Developer with 5 years of experience in web application development.
-I bring a creative approach to design, quickly adapt to new technologies, and maintain a high level of responsibility in my work.
+I'm Roman.
+I've been passionate about programming for 5 years and have been developing websites for the past 2 years.
+I take a creative approach to problem-solving, quickly adapt to new technologies, and maintain a high level of responsibility in my work.

 ### 📞 Contact